 The Oculus is the University of Virginia’s multidisciplinary journal of undergraduate research and the Commonwealth’s premier undergraduate research publication.

 It is a journal that is compiled, edited, and published by undergraduate students on an annual basis.
 Articles in The Oculus cover a limitless array of topics, from American History to Electronic Music to Biochemistry.
 Any undergraduate who has completed a significant research project may submit their work for a chance to be published.
 Our past publications can be found here:

-The submission deadline for this year’s journal has passed, and we will begin accepting articles for our 2021 journal in Fall 2020.
+The submission deadline for this year’s journal is September 5th, 2021.
 Please read the Submission Guidelines below for further information.